nk412/nk412.github.io/src/photoblog/greenland.md

 <br><br>

 ::dropcap(Lack of trees does not mean a lack of flora.
 There's an entire forest below your feet.
 Greenland's autumn colors come from ankle-high.
-The secret to surviving the Arctic tundra is to lay low, away from the winds.)
+The secret to surviving the Arctic tundra is to lie low, away from the winds.)

 ::image:yellow.avif,red.avif(Creeping willows and dwarf birch thrive in the tundra, and together they can coat an entire mountain in yellow and red rust.)